Winter Hazard Awareness Week - Nov 6-10

 Click each link below to visit the Minnesota Department of Public Safety's information page.

 Learn more about each of these topics from the National Weather Service, Twin Cities.

-The Minnesota Department of Public Safety will be conducting two statewide tornado drills.
-Severe weather sirens will be activated at 1:45 and 6:45 p.m. on Thursday, April 20 in Burnsville and neighboring communities.
+The Minnesota Department of Public Safety conducting statewide tornado drills during Severe Weather Awareness Week each April.
 Residents are encouraged to practice their tornado drills at these times.